nodesman/indian-narrative/chinese-narrative.md

 ---
 layout: default
-title: "Challenging the Chinese Narrative"
+title: "The Chinese Narrative"
 permalink: /chinese-narrative/
 ---

-The modern Chinese narrative regarding India is a complex mixture of historical revisionism, strategic rivalry, and a state-controlled information environment that systematically downplays India's civilizational significance and contemporary power.
-This narrative is designed to bolster China's own sense of superiority and to undermine India's position in Asia and the world.
+The modern Chinese narrative regarding India is the most overtly hostile and competitive.
+For an individual, this translates into a **narrative of direct friction**, where engagement, particularly in digital spaces, is often characterized by aggressive trolling and state-backed propaganda designed to diminish India's standing.

+This narrative is a core component of China's strategy to achieve undisputed dominance in Asia.

 ### The Core Motivation: Zero-Sum Geopolitical Competition